How Do You Abbreviate Million Dollars

 Expert Opinions

-Financial experts often emphasize the importance of consistency and clarity when using abbreviations.
+Financial experts often highlight the importance of consistency and clarity when using abbreviations.
 According to a survey of financial analysts, over 80% prefer using $M or $MM consistently throughout a document to avoid confusion.
 Experts also advise providing a key or explanation of abbreviations used, especially in reports intended for a broad audience.

 Data and Statistics

 A recent analysis of financial news articles showed that $M is used approximately twice as often as $MM in headlines and short summaries.
-However, in the body of the articles, the usage is more evenly split, suggesting that $M is favored for its space-saving advantage in headlines.
+Still, in the body of the articles, the usage is more evenly split, suggesting that $M is favored for its space-saving advantage in headlines.

 Professional Insights